About PLB

 Governance

-An elected Board of Directors voluntarily represent LBPIA members and their interests and concerns.
+An elected Board of Directors voluntarily represent PLB members and their interests and concerns.
 Area Chairpersons serve as the primary contacts to the Association.
 Biannual open meetings are held in the Spring and Fall every year.
-Annual membership dues and donations provide the financial resources for LBPIA to carry out its mission.
+Annual membership dues and donations provide the financial resources for PLB to carry out its mission.
 These resources are used for monitoring water quality and invasive species, fish stocking, construction on or around the lake, pier regulations and education.
 Occasionally, dues and donations fund legal challenges to actions that threaten lake quality.